-For the quantitative determination of Hemoglobin A1c (HbA1c) in human blood.
+For the quantitative determination of Hemoglobin A1c (HbA1c) in human blood using the Mindray BS-200 analyzer.
 The determination of HbA1c is most commonly performed for the evaluation of glycemic control in diabetes mellitus.
 HbA1c values provide an indication of glucose levels over the preceding 4-8 weeks.
 A higher HbA1c value indicates poorer glycemic control.
 For in vitro diagnostic use only.